licarpen/aws-developer/README.md

 * limited by time = short executions
 * run on-demand
 * scaling is automated
+* best practices
+  * Separate the Lambda handler (entry point) from your core logic.
+  * Take advantage of Execution Context reuse to improve the performance of your function
+  * Use AWS Lambda Environment Variables to pass operational parameters to your function.
+  * Control the dependencies in your function’s deployment package.
+  * Minimize your deployment package size to its runtime necessities.
+  * Reduce the time it takes Lambda to unpack deployment packages
+  * Minimize the complexity of your dependencies
+  * Avoid using recursive code

 ### Lambda Pricing
 * pay per request and compute time